(Use Google Translate to see an approximate translation into another relevant language)

 Gus's death

 Gus killed herself just after I turned 11.
 Shortly before this she brought me into her dark bedroom, onto her big spool bed, heavy red velvet drapes drawn, and she was holding me with all her strength and crying and crying for what seemed like forever, saying "It's all over, it's all over!"
-I thought it was because this was one of the times that my Mom had tried to kill herself and was in the hospital, but now I know that was only part of it; 50 years later Dad's second wife Audrey told me Gus had terminal cancer.
+I thought it was because my Mom had tried to kill herself again and was in the hospital, but now I know that was only part of it; 50 years later Dad's second wife Audrey told me Gus had terminal cancer.
 I realize now that she was crying not so much because she was about to die (she had seen more death and suffering as nurse in WWI, the 1918 flu, and WWII that she accepted it as part of life) but because then she would not be able to protect us from Dad — she was the only one who could make him behave.

 Last photo of Gus

 I believe she was set on her course when she had Pete (who was living with her) take some final photos where she is wearing makeup and what looks like a brand-new dress, in the house with her pets trying hard to look jolly.
 To me, the last photo is the most moving; she's looking in the mirror as if to say goodbye to herself.
 Pure speculation on my part but it feels true.
 The photos are at the end of the Gus gallery.
+To see a transcription of the letter, CLICK HERE.

 Meanwhile, around the same time she decided all the ducks in her backyard had to die.
 She took me with her as she decapitated them one by one with a hatchet without explaining why.
 The headless bodies ran around and some flew for a minute or two before being still.
 One even flew over the fence into a neighbor's yard.
 I had no idea why this was happening and only now I realize that she was organizing her death, and I imagine she knew I'd figure it out eventually.
 And then later, after the final photos were taken and we weren't there, she took all of her pugs (and I guess her cat too) to a vet to be euthanized.
 No loose ends.